autodiag2/autodiag/README.md

 # autodiag
-Scantool to read diagnostic codes
+Scantool to read diagnostic codes with OBD2

 <table>
   <tr>